 What is "Maersk Email Virus"?

-"Maersk Email Virus" is categorized as a spam campaign, or, in other words, a scam.
-Like most spam campaigns of this type, cyber criminals (scammers) use it as a tool to infect people's computers.
-To achieve it, they attach a malicious file (or include website link leading to it) and hope that someone will open it.
+"Maersk Email Virus" is categorized as a spam campaign and a scam.
+Like most spam campaigns of this type, cyber criminals (scammers) use it to infect people's computers.
+To achieve this, they attach a malicious file (or include a website link leading to it) and hope that someone will open it.